 PRINCIPLE is an open-label trial.
-The participant and the recruiting clinician will know the participant's allocation.
+The participant, legal representative if applicable and the recruiting clinician will know the participant's allocation.
 Therefore, no unblinding or code breaking is required.
 However, those managing the data will be blind to participant allocation.

 The trial team and recruiting clinicians will be blinded to emerging results.
-During the course of the trial, only those on the Data Safety and Monitoring Committee will have access to the unblinded interim results.
+During the course of the trial, only the unblinding statisticians and the independent members of the Data Monitoring and Safety Committee will have access to the unblinded interim results.